 At Spark, we are continually talking to patients and their families to understand the needs of the IRD community.
-You told us you wanted help with genetic testing, and here’s what happened next.
+You told us you wanted help with genetic testing, and here’s one way we responded to that ask.
+(Note: The community story details a program created by Spark that is not offered at this time.)

 As leaders in the field of gene therapy research, all of us here at Spark Therapeutics have been deeply engaged with families who are living with inherited retinal diseases (IRDs).
 Seeking to understand your journey with inherited vision loss, we deeply value your willingness to share your experiences with us.
 In fact, your stories moved us to launch aSharedVision.com, a website devoted to providing information about the IRD community and underscoring the importance of genetic testing.